RahulTandon1/stegano/learning-stuff/learning-c-sharp.md

 - "By default, the most frequently used types in the class library are available in any C# program.
 Others become available only when you explicitly add a project reference to the assembly in which they are defined."
  -> Is a project reference different from a "using <XYZ>" statement?

+## Sources of learning
-## If stuff works out, here's probably how I learnt it:
+> If stuff works out, here's probably how I learnt it:
 - Microsoft Docs
+- IAmTimCorey (Youtube channel)
 - Brackeys
 - Vim Cheat Sheet - https://www.fprintf.net/vimCheatSheet.html